Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Rapeseed honey

-cucumber honey
+Cucumber honey

 From the information I studied and observations of bees, I came to the following conclusions: